Establishing Partnerships with Community Development Financial Institutions

 4,600 jobs in the region.

-- The Natural Capital Investment Fund (NCIF) is a CDFI that
+Capital Investment Fund (NCIF) is a CDFI that

 provides funding and assistance to small and mid-sized businesses in the Appalachian region.
 Its